 - Do we need time to unwind after work before socializing with each other?
 If so, how much?

-The last of our remote work tips comes in the immortal words of our Implementation Manager Kat Dougal: “COVID-19 isn’t in the air.”
-Go outside!
+We’ve reached the end of our remote work tips.
+So go outside!
 Fresh air and exercise offer big physical as well as psychological boosts.

 “Plan in breaks,” adds Kazoo CTO Mike Couvillion.
 “Walk around, take the dog out a few times during the day.
 It can get easy to just plop and grind.
 A couple of 20-minute breaks to enjoy being home helps a lot.”